 Once it’s done, put flowers in it and let them rest.
 Just make sure that the flowers have space, so they don’t dry while being squished.

 Final Step: Leave hydrangeas until dry

 During the drying process, let’s practice your sight, touch, and hearing senses!
-The duration of the drying process depends on each individual flower.
+The duration of the drying process depends on each flower.
 So be patient and enjoy using your five senses!

 Just to let you know that my flowers took only a week for the first one to dry.
 And the rest took up to 3 weeks.
-They eventually get there like in the image below.
+They eventually get there as in the image below.

 It is a simple craft that anybody can do, and I have been doing it almost every year.
 As a country living dreamer, I enjoy the gift from nature.
 Most definitely, those flowers are versatile.
-And they can be used as a French decor, wrapping accessory, a wreath, and other craft projects!
+And they can be used as French decor, wrapping accessories, a wreath, and other craft projects!

 When you make some, please share some pictures with us!